From Mice to Trains: Amortized Bayesian Inference on Graph Data: Methods

 In the experiments (Section~\ref{sec:experiments}), we instantiate the ABI pipeline with each of the proposed architectures as the summary network across a range of problem settings.
-To enable a fair comparison and to quantify posterior quality, we report three complementary metrics --- calibration, posterior contraction, and recovery --- assessing, respectively, coverage reliability, concentration of uncertainty, and correspondence between true parameters and posterior summaries.
+To enable a fair comparison and to quantify posterior quality, we report three complementary metrics --- calibration, posterior contraction, and recovery --- assessing, respectively, coverage reliability, concentration of uncertainty, and correspondence between true parameters and posterior summaries \citep{lueckmann_benchmarking_2021, hermans_trust_2022}.
+In all experiments, metrics are computed on unseen simulated test data.